-SQL Server 2019 offers expanded virtualization rights, options and benefits to provide greater flexibility for customers deploying in virtual environments.
-When deploying SQL Server 2019 software in virtualized environments, customers have the choice to license either individual virtual machines as needed, or to license for maximum virtualization in highly virtualized, private cloud, or dynamic environments.
-Maximum virtualization can be achieved by licensing the entire physical server with Enterprise Edition core licenses and covering those licenses with Software Assurance (SA).
+SQL Server offers virtualization rights, options and benefits to provide flexibility for customers deploying in virtual environments.
+When deploying SQL Server software in virtualized environments, customers have the choice to license either individual virtual machines as needed, or to license for maximum virtualization in highly virtualized, private cloud, or dynamic environments.